-Guidelines for some of the Associate Regional Counsel's work consist of statutes, regulations, handbooks and policy memorandums, frequently, however, no guidelines exist or the guidelines are not clear.
-The Associate Regional Counsel independently formulates, determines or effectively influences the Department's policies and actions.
-The Associate Regional Counsel is frequently recognized as a technical authority in the development and interpretation of guidelines regarding his/her area of expertise.
+Guidelines for some of the incumbent's work consist of statutes, regulations, handbooks and policy memorandums; frequently, however, no guidelines exist or the guidelines are not clear.
+The incumbent, with assistance of the Regional Counsel, Associate Regional Counsel, or higher graded attorney formulates, determines or effectively influences the Department's policies and actions.
+The incumbent is frequently recognized as a technical resource in the development and interpretation of guidelines regarding his/her area of expertise.